Cookiepro9872/Mission-to-mars/README.md

-Made a few stupid mistakes due to me using the top half of the breadboard but other than that pretty simple.
+Didn't know about the existence of The Arduino IDE and Programming section so had to completely redo this story but once I did know about it was pretty simple.